Hantzes & Associates Business & Employment Law

 Caution: Financial services workers may be eligible for overtime

-On behalf of Hantzes & Associates | Aug 10, 2020 | Wage and Hour Disputes |
+On Behalf of Hantzes & Associates | Aug 10, 2020 | Wage and Hour Disputes |

 When many people think of an exempt employee, they think of someone who is paid on a salaried basis.
 In reality, being paid on a salary does not necessarily make you exempt from the Fair Labor Standards Act (FLSA).
 Each worker’s duties have to be carefully considered to determine whether the FLSA applies.